thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 08 March 2023
+### Daily Rundown on Thursday, 09 March 2023

-- The average temperature today is 0.53˚C;
+- The average temperature today is 3.62˚C;
-- With highs of 0.9˚C and lows of 0.26˚C.
+- With highs of 6.56˚C and lows of 0.36˚C.
-- You can expect snow for the day.
+- You can expect rain and snow for the day.

 <!-- weather_marker ends -->